 We are committed to maintaining the highest standards of business conduct and ethics.
 This Code of Business Conduct and Ethics (the "Code") reflects the business practices and principles of behavior that support this commitment.
 We expect every employee, officer and director to read and understand the Code and its application to the performance of their business responsibilities.
 References in the Code to employees are intended to cover officers and, as applicable, directors.

 Officers, managers and other supervisors are expected to develop in employees a sense of commitment to the spirit, as well as the letter, of the Code.
-Supervisors are also expected to ensure that all agents and contractors conform to Code standards when working for or on behalf of Xencor, Inc. (the "Company").
-The compliance environment within each supervisor's assigned area of responsibility will be a factor in evaluating the quality of that individual's performance.
-In addition, any employee who makes an exemplary effort to implement and uphold our legal and ethical standards may be recognized for that effort in his or her performance review.
+Supervisors are also expected to ensure that all agents and contractors conform to the standards set forth in the Code when working for, or on behalf of, Xencor, Inc. (the "Company").
+The compliance environment within each supervisor's assigned area of responsibility will be an important factor in evaluating the quality of that individual's performance.
+In addition, any employee who makes an exemplary effort to implement and uphold our legal and ethical standards may be recognized for that effort in their performance review.
 Nothing in the Code alters the at-will employment policy of the Company.

 1. HONEST AND ETHICAL CONDUCT

 It is the policy of the Company to promote high standards of integrity by conducting our affairs in an honest and ethical manner.
 The integrity and reputation of the Company depend on the honesty, fairness and integrity brought to the job by each person associated with us.
 Unyielding personal integrity is the foundation of corporate integrity.